 - You have to factor in travel time to and from the session and find a counsellor located fairly close to where you live or work.

+Finally, think about which mode of counselling you feel most comfortable with.
+If you are comfortable the counselling is more likey to work well for you.
 If you still have questions about how remote and face to face counselling work do get in touch with us.